lynchcm/Leah/content/portfolio/jackie-s-quote.md

 +++
 date = "2018-12-08T19:36:53+00:00"
-name = "Jackie"
+name = "Caro"
 order = 3
-quote = "Social media seemed to be eating up so much of my time, and I was never really sure if I was spending that time wisely.
-Bringing in Simplicity has freed up so much of my time and the results speak for themselves." title = "Jackie's quote" type = "quote"
+quote = "Simplicity provides excellent content and social media management.
+They think creatively, make processes more efficient for us, and engage our users.
+We love working with them!" title = "Jackie's quote" type = "quote"